 One in eight deaths from heart disease and strokes avoided if we all ate a Mediterranean Diet full of whole grains, nuts and seeds, olive oil, fish, garlic, vegetables and fruit, with less meat and cheese products.

-Cambridge University researchers sponsored by the UK Medical Council have conducted a ‘careful and rigorous’ study showing that those people who adopted a Rainbow Diet most closely, reduced their heart disease risk by 3.9 per cent and death risk by 12.5 per cent.
+Cambridge University researchers sponsored by the UK Medical Council have conducted a ‘careful and rigorous’ study (1) showing that those people who adopted a Mediterranean Diet or Rainbow Diet most closely, reduced their heart disease risk by 3.9 per cent and death risk by 12.5 per cent.

-You can read more on our sister website at the home of the Rainbow Diet
+You can read more about the colourful Mediterranean diet with recipes and research on our sister website The Rainbow Diet